thu105/NimGame/README.md

 * List of unfinished features:
   * NimClient.java is in the process
   * Will implement an AI for clients to play against if there is enough time.
+  * I'm not sure what the ClientHandler has to do that it doesn't already do